mocobeta/embcli/docs/docs/basic_usage.md

   -e, --env-file TEXT          Path to the .env file -m, --model TEXT             Model id or alias to use for embedding
                                [required]
-  -f, --file PATH              File containing text to embed -o, --option <TEXT TEXT>...  key/value options for the model --help                       Show this message and exit.
+  -p, --model-path TEXT        Path to the local model -f, --file PATH              File containing text to embed -o, --option <TEXT TEXT>...  key/value options for the model --help                       Show this message and exit.